felsokning/FelsokningExt/README.md

 # FelsokningExt
 Just another Windbg Extension

+#### NOTE:
+This is meant to be a drop-in replace for `!procdumpext.deep`, as procdumpext no longer ships with the Windows SDK.

 ## Loading the Extension
 Download the target flavor from [Releases](https://github.com/felsokning/FelsokningExt/releases) and extract the contents.
 You should place the dll in a folder you'll recall, later, as you'll need to type the path into Windbg to load the extension.